James Syme Drew: Western Front

 The next day, the 5th Cameron Highlanders were in their old positions in the front line trenches.
 Reserve soldiers, including machine gunners and 4 officers of the battalion, were called up, making the strength of the Battalion in the front line about 150 rank and file.

 In the morning of 27 September, the 26th Brigade sent some 100 men up to the Hohenzollern Redoubt to strengthen the 73rd Brigade.
 At 3 pm, the 26th Brigade charged the redoubt on the right at Dump Trench and when the remnants of the 5th Cameron Highlanders reached the redoubt they were finally blocked by the number of their own troops in the redoubt.
 Drew's analysis of the effectiveness of the action was captured in the Battalion War Diary: "This charge undoubtedly had a great moral effect on our own troops in front – it also took the Germans by surprise, many of whom fled."

 The Battle of Loos was a complete failure for the British.
 The cost of the operation in casualties for the 5th Cameron Highlanders was great: 18 officers (9 killed, 9 wounded); 644 other ranks (72 killed, 416 wounded, 156 missing).
 However, this was dwarfed by the total number of British casualties – almost 60,000 during the course of the main and subsidiary attacks.

-In January 1916, Drew was mentioned in the Despatches of Field Marshall John French, gained the Military Cross for his actions in the battle, and was appointed to be the brigade major of the 26th (Highland) Infantry Brigade.
+In January 1916, Drew was mentioned in the Despatches of Field Marshal Sir John French, gained the Military Cross (MC) for his actions in the battle, and was appointed to be the brigade major of the 26th (Highland) Infantry Brigade.

 In June, Drew was mentioned in the Despatches of Field Marshal Sir Douglas Haig and was awarded the rank of Brevet Major.